gracicot/gracicot.github.io/_posts/2017-07-01-deleted-diagnostic.md

 At least this time, the message is there, as the error classes don't quite work under clang.

+---

+That's it for today!
+I hope you enjoyed it!

 If you have suggestions, compliments, complains, or even insults, just leave a comment on the reddit post our send me a github issue, I'll greatly appreciate any feedback!